Welcome to the WV Revolution 99G club site. Our club emphasizes:

 TEAM STRUCTURE: The Revolution 99G has a two team tiered club structure.
 Under the leadership of a single professional coach, Vinko Puljiz, we currently have the following teams:

 Revolution is led by a professional coach/trainer, Vinko Puljiz.
 Coach Vinko holds a USSF National D level license.
-He coaches all games, and he runs practices with help from two female team parents who serve as assistant coaches.
+He coaches all games, and he runs practices with help from team parents who help as assistant coaches or team assistants.
 Coach Vinko makes all player decisions,

 and he has no family members on the team.
 His consistent and unbiased coaching focuses on helping each girl reach her potential.
 Coach Vinko also emphasizes good manners and skills for life off the field.